clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 ## Phonemes

 Phonemes are the components of speech.
-The word "slit", for example consists of a fricative, a liquid, a vowel, and a plosive.
+The word ``slit", for example consists of a fricative, a liquid, a vowel, and a plosive.
 Fricatives and plosives are generated without using the vocal chords, liquids, vowels and plosives do require vocal chords.
 Plosives are generated by completely stopping the airflow for a fraction of a section.

 \begin{itemize}
 \action Load the file \file{slit.wav}